bennydiamond/esphome-external-uyat/README.md

 - `datapoint` (required) - either [the short](#short-form) or [long form](#long-form).
 Allowed types: `detect`, `bool`, `value`, `enum`.
 The default type is `bool`.
 - all other options from the [Esphome Switch](https://esphome.io/components/switch/)

-Note that with handling of the switch datapoint is the same as with binary sensor, ie. the 0 values are treated as `False`, non-0 as `True`.
+Note that handling of the switch datapoint is the same as of the binary sensor's datapoint, ie. the 0 values are treated as `False`, non-0 as `True`.
 But setting the switch to `True` always sends value of `1` to the MCU and setting it to `False` always sends value of `0`.

 Example yaml: